diamant3/awesome-open-organizations/CONTRIBUTING.md

 ### Format

-Orgname: Orglink Joinlink
+Organization's name | Join Instruction

+- Organization's name - Should be the front page/Landing page of the organization.
-- Orgname - name of the GitHub organization
+- Join Instruction - Should be the front page of the member registration.
-- Orglink - Link to the GitHub organization
-- JoinLink - Link to the instruction how to join in an Organization

-**Note: The organization must be in GitHub only**

 ## Updating Organization

-Same as Adding :)
+Please raise an [issue](https://github.com/diamant3/awesome-open-organizations/issues/new) or feel free to make a PR to update.

 ## Removing Organization

-Please raise an issue if not working or the organization is not open to join anymore.
+Please raise an [issue](https://github.com/diamant3/awesome-open-organizations/issues/new) if not working or the organization is not open to join anymore.